zzkman/GitLearning/readme.md

 this is a readme file.
-This file is writen in .md format.
+This is the second time I change this file.